 - O2 Academy, Oxford: An iconic live music venue on Cowley Road, where artists spanning across a wide range of genres play

 - New Theatre Oxford: The main commercial theatre in Oxford, with a capacity of 1,785 people.
-The theatres hosts a wide variety of shows including comedy and musical theatre
+The theatres host a wide variety of shows including comedy and musical theatre.

 Residents can also enjoy shows at the Oxford Playhouse, and live music at the likes of Sandy’s Piano bar, The Bullingdon, the Jericho Tavern and The Wheatsheaf.